erinhysh/catppuccin-ms4/README.md

 (if an update happens you might need to redo these things but it's relatively simple)

-## 🙋 FAQ (optional)
+## 🙋 FAQ

 -	Q: **_"What happens if I want to change certain colors myself"_**\
-	A: You can change the colors on the .ini file by changing what you want on certain parts\
+	A: You can change the colors on the .ini file by changing what you want on certain parts

 	Color : accentColor, linkColor\
 	Theme : \